Scattering observables and correlation function for $p ~f_1(1285)$ revisited: Introduction

 Anticipating important developments in this line of work, theoretical investigations were initiated in \cite{Encarnacion:2025lyf}, where the $p~f_1(1285)$ CF was evaluated, along with the scattering length and effective range characterizing the interaction of this particle pair.
 The first step in \cite{Encarnacion:2025lyf} was to assume that the $f_1(1285)$ is not a conventional $q\bar q$ state, but rather a molecular state of $K^*\bar{K}-\bar{K}^*K$ in isospin $I=0$, as supported by numerous independent studies \cite{Lutz:2003fm,Roca:2005nm,Garcia-Recio:2010enl,Zhou:2014ila,Geng:2015yta,Lu:2016nlp}.
 The second ingredient was the use of the fixed center approximation (FCA) to the Faddeev equations to address the three-body interaction problem.
 In the FCA, a cluster (here, the $f_1(1285)$) is assumed to remain unchanged during the interaction.
-This method has been widely applied in similar studies~\cite{Foldy:1945zz,Brueckner:1953zz,Brueckner:1953zza,Chand:1962ec,Barrett:1999cw,Deloff:1999gc,Kamalov:2000iy,MartinezTorres:2020hus,Roca:2010tf}, although it involves approximations that are detailed in Appendix A of Ref.~\cite{Malabarba:2024hlv}.
+This method has been widely applied in similar studies~\cite{Foldy:1945zz,Brueckner:1953zz,Chand:1962ec,Barrett:1999cw,Kamalov:2000iy,MartinezTorres:2020hus,Roca:2010tf}, although it involves approximations that are detailed in Appendix A of Ref.~\cite{Malabarba:2024hlv}.
+In summary, the FCA is based on Faddeev equations to the three body problem and uses two body scattering amplitudes as input.
+There are several approximations made, the most important being that there is a cluster of two particles which is not destroyed in the intermediate steps of the reaction.
+In addition one also assumes that the external momenta of the interacting particles are small compared with those in the loops in the intermediate steps.
+And a third approximation is that in the propagation of the internal particles, the form factor $F(\vec q_1- \vec q_2)$ is given in average by $F(\vec q_1)F(\vec q_2)$, which allows to obtain a factorized formula.

 The work of~\cite{Encarnacion:2025lyf} predicts a CF that deviates significantly from unity, corresponding to a strongly interacting system, as shown by the qualitative studies in \cite{Liu:2023uly}.
 In fact, in addition to the CF, a bound state with a binding energy of approximately $40$~MeV was also identified in~\cite{Encarnacion:2025lyf}.